Montana Mesothelioma Lawyer

 W.R.
 Grace and the Libby Mine

-The most infamous of all Montana mines is the W.R.
+The most infamous Montana mine is the W.R.
 Grace mine in Libby, Montana.
-The mine operated from 1963 to 1990 as a vermiculite mine.
+It operated as a vermiculite mine from 1963 to 1990.

 The company mined this natural mineral and shipped it to various processing facilities to make other products, from insulation to cement and plaster.
 The tragedy of Libby is that the vermiculite mined here contained contaminating asbestos.[3]